Below are 3 MUST TRY Tokyo Burger Restaurants.

 However, Tokyo’s a big city…and there are plenty of fantastic burger joints.
 Without further ado…

-AS CLASSICS is consistently voted one of the top burger restaurants in Tokyo.
-They have all sorts of tasty burgers – bacon cheese, avocado, chili cheese, teriyaki…the list goes on.
+AS CLASSICS DINER (エーエスクラシックスダイナー) is consistently voted one of the top Tokyo burger restaurants.
+They have all sorts of tasty options – bacon cheese, avocado, chili cheese, teriyaki…the list goes on.

 These towering, multi-layered burgers are set against a backdrop of 1950s and 60s Americana, complete with an antique Coca Cola vending machine and doo wop BGM.

 I recommend their “Hot Rod”, an amalgamation of avocado, cheese, fried egg, chili, bacon and BBQ sauce.
 With each bite, the chili gracefully falls out from the sides like a waterfall, splashing against the fried egg, avocados, and everything else on the way down.

 Below is another goodie of theirs – the shorter but equally enjoyable Avocado Cheese Burger with Bacon.
 The bacon strips stretch out beyond the length of the buns like wings on a plane, helping this burger soar.
 Too figurative?

 The only drawback at AS CLASSICS is their homegrown ketchup is a little bland…but maybe that’s a good thing, as you focus more on the flavor in the burgers.
 It’s just the American in me that craves for a sweeter, harder-hitting ketchup.

 AS CLASSIC’s flagship joint (featured) is near Komazawa Park but they have another shop right in Roppongi Hills.